cisebaba/ourspace/docs/journals/rachael.md

 A reflection on any design conversations that you had At least one ah-ha! moment that you had during your coding, however small

+## June 15, 2022

+Today I added upvoting post and delete api views!
+I also added a count for the post so you can see how many upvotes there are.
+Tomorrow I plan to implement the front end for this.

+I decided to just display the sql query count of upvotes rather than store that data since it will be changing a lot.
+If for a stretch goal, we want to keep better track of exactly who upvoted on those posts when, I'll adjust this.

+I really like working on this very small functionality.
+It's complicated even though it's so little!!

 ## June 13, 2022

 Was able to add author/commentor fields to posts and comments and can now track the current user!
 Yay!